binchencoder/janus-gateway/docs/design.md

-# Ease-gatway - Enterprise Universal Gateway Service
+# Janus-gatway - Enterprise Universal Gateway Service

 `janus-gateway` is a enterprise universal gateway service for mobile, native, and web apps.
 It's based on `grpc-gateway` and mobile team's gateway development experience.